Sagardas72/jfrog-demo/README.md

 ## DEMO ARCHITECTURE SETUP
 ![Preview1](./resources/images/Jfrog-demo-arch.png)
 The above diagram represents the environment used to create the demo deliverables.
 The source code was obtained from the provided [github repository](https://github.com/spring-projects/spring-petclinic) for the **Spring PetClinic Application**.
 The Jenkins server and the Artifactory server were run locally on the workstation as docker containers.
 Finally a public repo was created on dockerhub to host the runnable application docker image that will be created as a part of the Jenkins pipeline run.

-Please refer [these set of docs](./resources/docs/getting-started.md) to setup a similar environment locally on your workstation.
+Please refer the [*getting-started*](./resources/docs/getting-started.md) doc to setup a similar environment locally on your workstation.

 ## Run the project